 Let’s not kid ourselves.
 When we say “cheap ski holiday” we’re not talking about something that costs a couple of hundred quid.
-Whatever you do, and however hard you try, once you’ve factored in your lift pass as well as accommodation, food and travel, you’re still going to spend more than £600 for a week.
+Whatever you do, and however hard you try, once you’ve factored in your lift pass as well as accommodation, food and travel, you’re still going to spend at least £700-800 for a week.

 But that doesn’t mean you can’t make BIG savings on the cost of your winter trip.
 Here’s how.

 1. Ski the low season if you don’t have kids

 Ski holiday prices are not the same for the whole winter.
 The weeks of New Year and February half term are the most expensive: and in early December, most of January, mid-March and late-April they’re considerably cheaper.
 In fact, they’re often less than half the price, especially when late-booking discounts have been factored in.
 Just to take one example from the 2017-8 season: at the time of writing Chalet Violetta in Canazei, operated by Crystal, costs £529pp for a week from January 13, chalet board, including flights and transfers, based on two sharing.
 Before it sold out for half-term it was on at £1,145pp for a week from February 10.

 2. Or target Easter and Christmas if you do